-On any processor, the boot program finds the corresponding file on the given device (vmunix by default), loads that file into memory location zero, and starts the program at the entry address specified in the program header (after clearing off the high bit of the specified entry address).
+On the IS68K, the code in the boot proms finds the specified file on the given device, loads that file into memory location zero, and starts the program at the entry address specified in the program header (after clearing off the high bit of the specified entry address.)
+Normal line-editing characters can be used in specifying the pathname.
+The boot proms will boot automatically after a minute or two if nothing is typed on the system console.